How to Install MySQL 8.0/5.7 on CentOS 7 / RHEL 7

-MySQL is no longer distributed through base operating system image or available in OS repositories.
-So, you would need to add an official repository of MySQL to install MySQL community server.
+MySQL is no longer distributed through OS repositories.
+So, you would need to add an official repository of MySQL to install the MySQL community server.

 Make sure the MySQL repository has been added and enabled by using the following command.

 yum repolist all | grep mysql | grep enabled

 mysql-connectors-community/x86_64 MySQL Connectors Community enabled: 221 mysql-tools-community/x86_64 MySQL Tools Community enabled: 135 mysql80-community/x86_64 MySQL 8.0 Community Server enabled: 301

 Oracle currently offers both stable versions (v8.0 and v5.7).
 You can choose the one you want to install on your machine.